 Sample Size Justification

-We will recruit 96 participants (N = 48 per group, 24 per biological sex) based on an a-priori sample size calculation (power (1 – β) set at 0.0, α = .05, f = 0.2).
+We will recruit 128 participants (N = 64 per group, 32 per biological sex) based on an a-priori sample size calculation (power (1 – β) set at 0.80, α = .05, f = 0.15).
 No prior study has examined the impact of lab-induced acute stress on reactivity to loss of control.
 Therefore, we based our effect size estimate on a study by Bhanji et al. (2016), who found that exposure to lab-induced acute stress decreased persistence in an uncontrollable setback condition compared to a no-stress control condition, t(77) = - 1.81, p = .037 (one-tailed), d = 0.41.
-Given thatdownward, yielding an expected (f = 0.15) for the present studyThe sample size calculation was conducted for a within-between interaction in a repeated-measures ANOVA, using G*Power software 3.1 (Faul et al., 2007).
-The calculation yielded a required sample size of 96 individuals.
-Excluded participants will be replaced until the predetermined sample size of 96 participants is reached.
+Given that effect sizes for between-within interaction effects tend to be smaller than for main effects, we adjusted the effect size from Bhanji et al. (2016) downward, yielding an expected small-to-medium effect size (f = 0.15) for the present study.
+The sample size calculation was conducted for a within-between interaction in a repeated-measures ANOVA, using G*Power software 3.1 (Faul et al., 2007).
+The calculation yielded a required sample size of 128 individuals.
+Excluded participants will be replaced until the predetermined sample size of 128 participants is reached.

 Exclusion and Inclusion Criteria